 routine clinical use nor is it recommended for clinical diagnostic purposes.

-Use of antibody testing is currently only recommended for
+Use of antibody testing is recommended for

 - a limited number of clinical scenarios, or

 - at the direction of Medical Health Officers as part of public health investigations, or

 - epidemiologic and research studies

 Requests for serological testing for clinical purposes require prior approval by a Clinical or Medical Microbiologist.